traefik/traefik/docs/content/providers/kubernetes-ingress.md

 _Optional, Default: false_

-If the parameter is set to `true`,
+When this parameter is set to `true`,
 Traefik will not discover cluster scope resources (`IngressClass` and `Nodes`).
 By doing so, it alleviates the requirement of giving Traefik the rights to look up for cluster resources.
-Furthermore, when this option is set to `true`, Traefik is not able to handle Ingresses with IngressClass references, therefore such Ingresses will be ignored.
-In that regard, please note that annotations are not affected by this option.
+Furthermore, Traefik will not handle Ingresses with IngressClass references, therefore such Ingresses will be ignored (please note that annotations are not affected by this option).
-Additionally, when set to `true`, this option prevents from using the `NodePortLB` options on services.
+This will also prevent from using the `NodePortLB` options on services.

 ```yaml tab="File (YAML)"
 providers: